Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #trade_query_examples }

+### Trade Aggregations

+@scaladoc[TradeAggregations](stellar.sdk.TradeAggregation) are summaries of historical trade data for a given asset pair, time period and time resolution.

+By default the results will be in ascending order from the earliest record.
+This behaviour can be modified with the `cursor` and `order` parameters.

+@@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #trade_query_examples }

 ### Transactions

 By default the results will be in ascending order from the earliest record.
 This behaviour can be modified with the